 Forms of calcium include:

 - Calcium carbonate: Over-the-counter (OTC) antacid products, such as Tums and Rolaids, contain calcium carbonate.
 These sources of calcium do not cost much.
 Each pill or chew provides 200 to 400 mg of calcium.

 - Calcium citrate: This is a more expensive form of calcium.
 It is absorbed well on an empty or full stomach.
 People with low levels of stomach acid (a condition that is more common in people over age 50) absorb calcium citrate better than calcium carbonate.

 - Other forms, such as calcium gluconate, calcium lactate, calcium phosphate: Most have less calcium than the carbonate and citrate forms.

 When choosing a calcium supplement:

 - Look the word "purified" or the United States Pharmacopeia (USP) symbol on the label.

-- Watch out for supplements made from unrefined oyster shell, bone meal, or dolomite that don't have the USP symbol.
+- Avoid products made from unrefined oyster shell, bone meal, or dolomite that do not have the USP symbol.
 They may have high levels of lead or other toxic metals.